-Black Panther: How a Marvel Movie Became One of 2018's Most Revolutionary Films
+Black Panther: How a Marvel Movie Became One of the Year's Most Revolutionary Films

 Motion pictures can do a lot of things.
 They can move us to tears, force us to rethink our perspective on the world, even introduce us to corners of the world we never knew existed.
 But can they truly be a revolutionary force for change?
 It's a lot to ask of a film, knowing that, regardless of all the passion and feeling behind them, they're still the byproduct of a multi-billion dollar commercial industry.
 After all, what's the one thing most, if not all, successful industries try to avoid?
 Revolution.

-But that's the question that was posed as Marvel's Black Panther roared its way into theaters around the world this February.
+But that's the question that was posed as Marvel's Black Panther roared its way into theaters around the world last February.
 And the answer for many, when it comes to this very movie, is a resounding yes.
 It could.
 In fact, in its own way, it already has.
+Last month, the Academy revealed the movie had been nominated for Best Picture—making it the first comic book film to be up for this honor.
+This was one of the seven nominations Black Panther received.

 You don't have to go too far back to hit the point in time when the idea of one of the biggest commercial studios in the game coughing up many millions of dollars to both make and market a superhero film starring a predominantly black cast, helmed by an African-American director, set in a prosperous (if fictional) African nation, that didn't focus squarely on the historical global suffering of black people would get you laughed out of the room.
 We're talking just a few years here.
 They'd have sooner put a giant green monster (who returns to his straight, white male form when he stops being so angry, of course) at the center of a film.
 In fact, they did.
 More than once.